Betty by Gary Delainey and Gerry Rasmussen for February 27, 2020

 1. 78346213 76eb 4ebe 9dab 50840bd234ab

-Snark-impaired about 4 years ago
+Snark-impaired over 4 years ago

 You guys have been standing there for what I’d assume would be several minutes, watching to see who uses the button.
 I don’t think there was a line, so presumably you could have gone through the door before now, yet you chose to wait and watch who used the button, so you could feel superior.
 And now you’re complaining about having to wait an extra second?!?!